 In some circumstances, when the observables of interest constitute a commutative subset, the peculiar aspects of quantum mechanics that raise difficulties of interpretation do not appear [156, 115, 116].
 For instance, the classical probability theory is sufficient for working out the statistical mechanics of non-interacting Fermi or Bose gases at thermal equilibrium.
-This simplification occurs because we deal there only with commuting observables, the occupation number operators $\hat{n}k$ for the single particle states $|k\rangle$ , which can be treated as random c-numbers taking the discrete values $n_k = 0$ or 1 for fermions, $n_k = 0, 1, 2, \cdots$ for bosons.
-However, even in this simple case, it is the underlying non-commutative algebra of the creation and annihilation operators $\hat{a}k^{\dagger}$ and $\hat{a}k$ which explains why the eigenvalues of $\hat{n}k = \hat{a}k^{\dagger} \hat{a}k$ are those integers.
+This simplification occurs because we deal there only with commuting observables, the occupation number operators \hat{n}k for the single particle states $|k\rangle$, which can be treated as random c-numbers taking the discrete values $n_k = 0$ or 1 for fermions, $n_k = 0, 1, 2, \cdots$ for bosons.
+However, even in this simple case, it is the underlying non-commutative algebra of the creation and annihilation operators \hat{a}k^{\dagger} and \hat{a}k which explains why the eigenvalues of

+$\hat{n}k = \hat{a}k^{\dagger} \hat{a}k$ are those integers.
 A similar situation occurs for macroscopic systems, for which classical behaviors emerge from the hidden microscopic fundamental quantum theory.
 The variables controlled in practice then commute, at least approximately, so that classical concepts are sufficient.
 Macroscopic properties such as electronic conduction versus insulation, magnetism, heat capacities, superfluidity, or the very existence of crystals all have a quantum origin but obey equations of a "classical" type, in the sense that they involve only commutative variables.
-Non commutation, the essence of quantum mechanics, may manifest itself only exceptionally in systems that are not microscopic, see [304] and references therein.
+Non commutation, the essence of quantum mechanics, may manifest itself only exceptionally in systems that are not microscopic, see [303] and references therein.

-What one calls "quantum" and "classical" depends, though, on which quantities are observed and how the difference with respect to their classical limit is quantified (if such a limit exists at all).
-We have identified above a "truly quantum" behavior with non-commutativity, a deep but restrictive definition.
-Other viewpoints are currently expressed, such as dependence on $\hbar$ .
-Quantum electrodynamics have two classical limits, wave-like when the non-commutation of the electric and magnetic fields is not effective, and particle-like when the number of photons is well defined.
+What one calls "quantum" and "classical" depends, though, on which quantities are observed and how the dif-4358 ference with respect to their classical limit is quantified (if such a limit exists at all).
+We have identified above a 4359 "truly quantum" behavior with non-commutativity, a deep but restrictive definition.
+Other viewpoints are currently 4360 expressed, such as dependence on \hbar .
+Quantum electrodynamics have two classical limits, wave-like when the non-436 commutation of the electric and magnetic fields is not effective, and particle-like when the number of photons is well 4362 defined.
 Moreover, the quantal or classical nature of a given concept may depend on the specific situation.
-The cen-
+The cen-4363 ter of mass of a small metallic grain can be described by its "classical" value, while the shape of its heat capacity 4364 requires a quantum description, such as the Debye model although the concept of specific heat, its measurement, its 4365 thermodynamic aspects, are all "pre-quantal".
+On the other hand, in atomic clocks one needs to control the quantum 4366 fluctuations of the position of the center of mass, which is therefore not so classical.
+An extreme case of quantal center 4367 of mass is a mechanical resonator in its ground state or excited by one phonon [304].
+436

-10.1.2.
+4369 10.1.2.
 Dynamics